 So where should you turn when traditional marketing no longer works for your company?

 What is Digital Marketing?

-The biggest difference between digital marketing and traditional marketing is that digital marketing is entirely done online.
+The biggest difference between digital marketing and traditional marketing is that digital marketing is done primarily online.
 Rather than attempting to put your advertisements in front of your target audience on cable, in newspapers, in magazines, or through flyers, digital marketing uses the online platforms your company has to send similar messages.

 The digital marketing avenues that you use will depend on your target audience and where they can be found.
 This means that your digital marketing strategy can vary immensely depending on what platforms your target audience uses and what kind of things they interact with online.

 The most common places that digital marketing takes place is:

 - Through email marketing

 - Through creating marketing videos